North Carolina Republicans pitch Congress maps that could help them pick up 3 or 4 seats next year

 RALEIGH, N.C.
 (AP) — North Carolina Republicans on Wednesday pitched new maps for the state’s congressional districts starting in 2024 that appear to threaten the reelection of at least three current Democratic U.S. House members.

 Senate redistricting committee leaders introduced two proposals that would rework the boundary lines for the state’s 14 U.S. House seats.
-The House and Senate want to enact a final plan by the end of the month.
+The state House and Senate want to enact a final plan by the end of the month.
 Candidate filing for the 2024 election is set to begin in early December.

-North Carolina’s delegation is currently split between seven Democrats and seven Republicans following the 2022 elections conducted using a map that was drawn by a panel of trial judges.
+North Carolina’s congressional delegation is currently split between seven Democrats and seven Republicans following the 2022 elections conducted using a map that was drawn by a panel of trial judges.
 Supporters of that plan said it reflected North Carolina’s usually close races for statewide elected office.

 But statewide election data attached to Wednesday’s proposals — results designed to determine partisan performance — indicate one of the Senate’s proposals would create 10 districts that appear to favor a Republican candidate, three that favor a Democrat and one that could be considered competitive.
 In the other proposal, Republicans would appear to be in a good position to win 11 of the 14 seats.
 It wasn’t immediately clear which of the plans — or a hybrid — will advance in the Senate.

-While the House will have some say over any final product before it receives support from a majority in each chamber, a plan creating a 10-4 or 11-3 split would be a significant electoral windfall for congressional Republicans seeking to preserve or build their narrow U.S. House majority next year.
-The state constitution exempts redistricting legislation from Democratic Gov. Roy Cooper’s veto.
+While the state House will have some say over any final product before it receives support from a majority in each chamber, a plan creating a 10-4 or 11-3 split would be a significant electoral windfall for congressional Republicans seeking to preserve or build their narrow U.S. House majority next year.
+The state constitution exempts redistricting legislation approved by the General Assembly from Democratic Gov. Roy Cooper’s veto.

 “The conventional wisdom is that this probably nets Republicans at least three seats in the U.S. House and makes the math of keeping a Republican majority a little easier,” Asher Hildebrand, a redistricting expert at Duke University and a chief of staff to former Democratic Rep. David Price, said in an interview.